katunilya/moona/README.md

 > immutable data, however in Python nearly everything is mutable, but this
 > "feature" is a good marker of most important argument.

-This "requirements" I follow in `mona` are important for better usage of such functional tools like _function composition_ and _curring_.
+This "requirements" I follow in `moona` are important for better usage of such functional tools like _function composition_ and _curring_.

 In this way all the functions must be just: